Poisson point process: Avoidance function

-Rényi's theorem
+Rényi’s theorem

 Simple point processes are completely characterized by their void probabilities.
 In other words, complete information of a simple point process is captured entirely in its void probabilities, and two simple point processes have the same void probabilities if and if only if they are the same point processes.
-The case for Poisson process is sometimes known as Rényi's theorem, which is named after Alfréd Rényi who discovered the result for the case of a homogeneous point process in one-dimension.
+The case for Poisson process is sometimes known as Rényi’s theorem, which is named after Alfréd Rényi who discovered the result for the case of a homogeneous point process in one dimension.

-In one form, the Rényi's theorem says for a diffuse (or non-atomic) Radon measure $\textstyle \Lambda$ on $\textstyle \mathbb{R}^d$ and a set $\textstyle A$ is a finite union of rectangles (so not Borel (Note: This set $\textstyle A$ is formed by a finite number of unions, whereas a Borel set is formed by a countable number of set operations.)) that if $\textstyle N$ is a countable subset of $\textstyle \mathbb{R}^d$ such that:
+In one form Rényi’s theorem says that, if $\textstyle \Lambda$ is a diffuse (or non-atomic) Radon measure on $\textstyle \mathbb{R}^d$ and $\textstyle N$ is a locally finite simple point process on $\textstyle \mathbb{R}^d$ such that for any set $\textstyle A$ being a finite union of rectangles there holds true: